Job Prospects... At a glance

 *Growth projections are for the broader category “Electronics and Telecommunications Trades Workers”

 Employment for telecommunication trades workers grew from 2006 to 2013.
-This growth is projected to continue until 2020.
-After 2020, a small increase in employment is expected until 2025.
+This growth is projected to continue but at a slower rate until 2028.

 Source: Statistics NZ Census and MBIE projections

-The job of electrical linesworker appears on Immigration New Zealand’s long-term skill shortage list and Canterbury skill shortage list.
+The job of electrical linesworker appears on Immigration New Zealand’s long-term skill shortage lists.
 Electronic equipment trades worker, cabler (data and telecommunications), telecommunications cable jointer, and telecommunications technician are on the immediate skill shortage list (all regions).
 If a job appears on the lists, it means the government is actively encouraging skilled workers from overseas to work in New Zealand.
 A full list is available on the Immigration New Zealand website.
 Other occupations related to telecommunications trades workers are not on the skill shortage lists.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz